Skip to main content

 Abdulmalik

-when it comes to containerized environment graceful shutdown, process management and reducing attack surface, I believe we can't leave dumb-init out of it.
+when it comes to containerized environment graceful shutdown, process management and reducing attack surface, I believe we can't leave dumb-init and tini out of it.

 What is Dumb-init